Benita02/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4. Empty!
 mandatory  Write a script that creates an empty file called hello
 5. EXECUTE - Write a script that adds execute permission to the owner of the file hello.
 The file hello will be in the working directory
+Task 6 - Write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello. he file hello will be in the working directory